CassLamendola/vehicle-detection-and-tracking/writeup.md

 One problem with my implementation is that it still has problems with detecting false positives.
 False positives are most commonly detected in the guardrail on an overpass.
 I could reduce this by collecting more data of those regions from the video, then adding them to my noncar data and retraining.

 Also, In a few frames of the output video, one car is "lost".
 This could be solved by decreasing the threshold for the heatmap.
 However, if the threshold is decreased without addressing the false positive issue, more false positives will be detected.
 What I have in my current output is a functional balance between minimal false positives and maximum vehile detection.

+Another problem is latency in the first few frames.
+Because the threshold is so large, it may not be able to detect cars until at least 2 or 3 frames have been saved.
+I'm not sure how this can be helped, other than eliminating the need to smooth over so many frames by implementing the methods described above.